 This Jewish-focused nonprofit supports young women of all Jewish backgrounds facing breast cancer and their families.
-Sharsharet offers a supportive community for women diagnosed with breast cancer or at an increased genetic risk.
+Sharsheret offers a supportive community for women diagnosed with breast cancer or at an increased genetic risk.

 This online community provides comprehensive information dedicated solely to the needs of advanced breast cancer patients, caregivers, family, friends and healthcare providers.

 This non-medical, brand-neutral public service program teaches beauty techniques to cancer patients to help them manage the appearance-related side effects of cancer treatments.